hashgraph/guardian/README.md

 > **_NOTE:_**  for any other GUARDIAN\_ENV name of your choice just copy and paste the file `./configs/.env.template.guardian.system` and rename as `./configs/.env.<choosen name>.guardian.system`

-4. Now, we have two options to setup IPFS node :  1.
-Local node 2.
-IPFS Web3Storage node.
+4. Now, we have a range of options to setup IPFS node :
+   1. Local node
+   2. IPFS Web3Storage node.
+   3. Filebase Bucket
+   4. Custom IPFS Provider

 #### 4.1 Setting up IPFS Local node: